Fans Praise Justin Bieber For Being Honest About His Journey With His Faith And Anxiety

 Since his career took off when he was only in his early teens, Justin Bieber has been under intense media scrutiny.
 The press has followed him around while he is on dates, trying to work, and even just going out for a bite to eat.
 The lack of privacy and incessant criticism eventually got to him, causing him stress and depression.

 The singer has been candid in the past about his struggles with depression and anxiety.
-Just this past year, he married supermodel Hailey Rhode Bieber who encouraged him to get medical treatment for his mental issues.
-According to his recent Instagram post, Bieber has finally been regaining his happiness, according to Bustle.
+Just this past year, he married supermodel Hailey Baldwin, who encouraged him to get medical treatment for his mental issues.
+According to his recent Instagram post, Bieber has been finally regaining his happiness, according to Bustle.

 On Thursday, the singer posted a black and white selfie of himself on Instagram.
 Along with the photo was a lengthy caption in which the star spoke about his faith in Jesus and included quotes from the Bible.
 He opened up about journey with fear and anxiety and explained how he has had to really rely on his faith to get through the dark days.
 The singer encouraged his fans to not give up, despite the obstacles that may come their way.